-If you are signed up for our book club, you’ll know that we featured Introducing Teddy by Jessica Walton and When Aidan Becomes a Brother by by Kyle Lukoff.
+If you are signed up for our book club, you’ll know that we featured Sylvia & Marsha Start a Revolution by Joy Ellison, The Bare Naked Book by Kathy Stinson, Introducing Teddy by Jessica Walton, and When Aidan Becomes a Brother by Kyle Lukoff.
 Because you probably loved these books and are craving more, here are more of our favorites to help your child understand gender as a spectrum rather than a binary categorization.

 To help you find what you are looking for, we’ve divided this list into three parts:

 - Books about gender presentation and breaking gender stereotypes.

 We know that gender is a social construct and that socialization starts at a very young age.
 Rather than shy away from these discussions and allow society and mainstream media to shape our children’s perceptions, these books help form foundational understandings about bodies and identity.